pahsantana/pahsantana/README.md

 ### Who I am?

 My name is Paloma Santana.
-I'm 20yo and I'm from São Paulo, SP-Brazil.
+I'm 20yo and I'm from São Paulo, Brazil.
 I'm a student full-stack developer.
 Passionate about technology and helping to solve problems.

 ------------------------------------------------------------------------------------------------------------------------------------------------

 ### Technologies:
-- 🌱 I’m currently learning React Native, ReactJS, JS, .NET, Nunjucks, TS, Node JS, SQL and others.
+- 🌱 I’m currently learning React Native, ReactJS, JS, .NET,TS, Node JS, SQL and python stuff.
 -------------------------------------------------------------------------------------------------------------------------------------------------
 ### I'm looking for

 - A job in Frontend or FullStack developer.
 - Hackathons
-- New courses in IOT and Machine Learning
+- New courses in IOT, Machine Learning and Data science

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ### 👯 I’m looking to collaborate on a project